Expressive Power of Infinitary Logic and Absolute co-Hopfianity: Abstract

 \section{Abstract}

 Recently, Paolini and Shelah have constructed absolutely Hopfian torsion-free abelian groups of any given size.
 In contrast, we show that this is not necessarily the case for absolutely co-Hopfian groups.
-We apply the infinitary logic to show a dichotomy behavior of co-Hopfian groups, by showing that the first beautiful cardinal is the turning point for this property.
-Namely, we prove that there are no absolute co-Hopfian abelian groups above the first beautiful cardinal.
+We use the infinitary logic to show that there are no absolute co-Hopfian abelian groups above the first beautiful cardinal.
 An extension of this result to the category of modules over a commutative ring is given.